kvstats/classification/README.md

 Inspired by Manassee-Roubini (2009), the purpose of this analysis is to investigate the set of economic and political conditions that are associated with a likely occurrence of a debt crisis.

 As a classification exercise, we will examine the following classifiers:
-a.
-Penalized Logistic Classifier
+- Penalized Logistic Classifier
-b.
-Decision Tree Classifier
+- Decision Tree Classifier
-c.
-Random Forest classifier
+- Random Forest classifier
-d.
-Boosting tree classifier
+- Boosting tree classifier
-e.
-K-NN classifier with K=5
+- K-NN classifier with K=5

 In order to tune the model's parameters and find the accuracy of my model, we will be using a k-fold cross-validation procedure for hyperparameter tuning and examining AUC scores as a measure of accuracy.